Virginia Birth Records Search

 Table of Contents

-You must also provide proof of your identity when requesting a Virginia birth record search and certificate.
-You can use one of the following forms of photo ID: unexpired driver’s license, learner's permit, DMV-issued photo ID, school photo ID, military ID, a passport, citizenship paperwork, a government-issued state ID with photo, a atemporary resident card or a prison ID.
+You must also provide proof of your identity when requesting a Virginia birth records search and certificate.
+You can use one of the following forms of photo ID: unexpired driver’s license, learner's permit, DMV-issued photo ID, school photo ID, military ID, a passport, citizenship paperwork, a government-issued state ID with photo, a temporary resident card or a prison ID.

 If you cannot produce one of the above, they have a secondary list of ID requirements, but you must provide two of them.

 You will need the following information when applying:

 - Relationship to the person listed on the record.